Status Of The Patio Garden: April 2021

 I drive around town and see irises growing everywhere, where they are not even tended, and they bloom in abundance.
 And mine rarely bloom.

 That’s the current status of the patio garden as of this morning.
-Have a lovely weekend.
 Hopefully, it’s warm enough where you live to dig in the dirt.
 It’s a bit cold here today.

 April 18:

 Today, I’m showing you the status of the patio garden on April 18, 2021.
 It is bright and sunny outside.
 It’s been raining a lot.
-So I’m hoping the sun will perk the patio plants back up.
+So I’m hoping the sun will perk up the patio plants again.

 The purple verbena is starting to flower and form vines in the green pot.

-I initially thought the plant below was a daisy a few weeks ago.
+A few weeks ago, I initially thought the plant below was a daisy.
 But it’s a salvia.
 And I’m glad because I didn’t purchase salvia this year, and the butterflies, bees, and hummingbirds love salvia.

-The harsh winter killed the sedum in the driftwood, so I’ll have to put some back in there.
+The harsh winter killed the sedum in the driftwood, so I’ll have to replace it.
 Once you get sedum started and it develops a root system, you don’t need to buy more.
 It’s a prolific and robust grower.

-I went around the patio, where the sedum was growing freely on patches of dirt along the fence, and pulled some of it up.
+I walked around the patio, where the sedum was growing freely on patches of dirt along the fence, and pulled some of it up.
 They have very shallow roots and even grow along the concrete and out from under pots.
-Then I added it to the driftwood.
+I added the clump of sedum to the soil in the driftwood and sprinkled a bit of soil around it.

 Hostas, English Ivy, & Yarrow:

-Since the hostas are getting a bit of shade and growing rapidly.
+The hostas are getting a bit of shade and are growing rapidly.
 Perhaps the plants underneath will be okay in the summer heat.
-Pansies and Johnny-jump-ups are cool-weather plants.
+Pansies and Johnny-jump-ups are cool-weather plants and need protection from the sun.

-The English Ivy I planted in spots along the fence a few years ago is now growing lushly.
-When I walked around this morning, I saw that it’s now encroaching on the blue bed, and I will have to trim it back.
+The English Ivy I planted along the fence is now growing and spreading.
+When I walked around the patio this morning, I noticed it’s now encroaching on the blue bed, so I will have to trim it back.

 The yarrow is forming blooms.
 I’m very fond of the yellow flowers it forms.